ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Evidence appraisal

 In the Evidence Appraisal phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used to convert the received Evidence from its raw form into a more usable form.
-This phase may be repeated multiple times .
+This phase may be repeated multiple times.
 The outcome of the appraisal process is summarised in an Attestation Result.
 The Relying Party application uses the content of the Attestation Result to make its own policy decisions.